NovaVolunteer/definingdatascience/_sources/Defining-DS-4+1.md

 A close look at the twelve phases listed above shows that a given phase may be more closely related to some phases than to others --- in other words, the phases can be grouped thematically.
 For example, it seems clear that the Understand and Plan phases go together, just as Clean, Explore, and Prepare do.
 They belong together because we can imagine performing their associated activities together, and separately from the other phases.
 Also, in some cases the order of the phases within the group may change --- for example, explore might precede cleaning in the event, as the two are often performed simultaneously --- while the sequential order of the groups is less likely to vary.
 Finally, we can imagine assigning different teams to perform the labor in each thematic grouping, by virtue of the expertise required to carry them out.

-Given this, the twelve-part composite pipeline can be reduced to seven groups:<br>
+Given this, the twelve-part composite pipeline can be reduced to seven groups:<br />

     $A$ understand and plan\
     $B$ collect and store\